lisp-mirror/airship-scheme/README.md

 SBCL.
 Schemers will be able to wrap libraries written in CL, which will more than double the number of libraries available.
 These wrapped CL libraries will feel a lot "Lispier" than wrapped C libraries because CL is a closely related programming language.
+Additionally, almost all of the Common Lisp standard library will be wrapped.

 Installing
 ----------